nrwl/nx/docs/shared/guides/browser-support.md

 ## Adding Support for IE 11

-Adding support for IE or any other browser is as easy as changing the `.browserlistrc` file, following the rules and options listed on the [browserslist documentation](https://github.com/browserslist/browserslist#queries).
+Adding support for IE or any other browser is as easy as changing the `.browserslistrc` file, following the rules and options listed on the [browserslist documentation](https://github.com/browserslist/browserslist#queries).
 These changes will affect differential loading and how the code is processed through babel and other tools for producing your builds.

-To add support for IE 11 simply change the final line in the `.browserlistrc` file to include IE:
+To add support for IE 11 simply change the final line in the `.browserslistrc` file to include IE:

 ```text
 last 1 Chrome version